 This Monday, I had received this pack of Gutermann Jeans threads.
 This is different to the previous pack I had received as it contains the variegated blues in both the mid-blue and indigo shades, I wanted these because I had a specific denim project in mind – invisible mending!

-I have been trying my hand at a bit of sashiko and often make vibrant patches to fix the knees of my little boy’s clothes, but sometimes there are areas we don’t want to mend so visibly.
+I have been trying my hand at a bit of visible mending and often make vibrant patches to fix the knees of my little boy’s clothes, but sometimes there are areas we don’t want to mend so visibly.
 I am specifically referring to the crotch area of jeans.
 Both myself and my husband wear through the denim at the thigh area of jeans long before we wear through knees and in the past I have considered these garments to be worn out and have harvested the denim for other purposes.

 My husband is notorious for not wanting to buy clothes, he hates shopping and I think jeans-shopping specifically is near to his worst nightmare.
 So when he said his only pair of jeans was wearing through at the crotch I wanted to step in before they were completely worn out!
 I selected the thread that was closest in shade to that specific area of denim and threaded the machine – I am going heavy-duty on this repair, no hand stitching for this one!